14 Comments

 Expand full comment

-Feb 7Liked by Anton Zaides, Eugene Shulga
+Feb 7Liked by SWE, Anton Zaides

 Anton, Eugene, excellent writing.
 It made me reflect on whether I'm guilty of these mistakes, and the answer is yes, unfortunately.